 This type of tofu skin is a popular by-product of boiling soymilk.
 Tofu skin is made from the film that is formed on the surface of soymilk when boiling and then skimmed off.
 It is normally dried but you can also find it fresh.

-Another tofu skin product which is the one used in this salad, is fresh pressed tofu skin sheets.
+Another tofu skin product which is the one used in this tofu skin recipe, is fresh pressed tofu skin sheets.
 This is formed from pressing firm tofu into super thin sheets.
 This variety can be labelled tofu, bean curd or baiye sheets.